© 2016-2022 | Alexander M. Padro. All Rights Reserved.

 ● As a member of the DC Library Board of Trustees, I fought for funding to renovate or replace library buildings across the city, helped restore full hours at all library branches and led the effort to renovate, instead of sell, the Martin Luther King, Jr. Memorial Library.

-● I co-founded the Art All Night DC festival, rated one of best festivals in North America, which has grown from 10,000 visitors in one neighborhood in 2011 to 110,000 participants in eight neighborhoods in 2019.
+● I co-founded the Art All Night DC festival, rated one of best festivals in North America, which has grown from 10,000 visitors in one neighborhood in 2011 to over 100,000 participants in 25 neighborhoods in 2022.

 ● I worked with developers and zoning officials to establish precedent-setting Planned Unit Development community benefits agreements that have been emulated throughout the city and shared these best practices widely, resulting in millions of dollars invested in neighborhood improvements.